Students will see beyond the kids table as they research the significance of Thanksgiving.

 Through Remember Patience Whipple's diary, students get to join the pilgrims and experience their Atlantic crossing, their settling in Plimoth, and their celebration of the first Thanksgiving.

-Students will learn to identify and describe events as they create models or drawings of the Mayflower, after reading On the Mayflower: Voyage of the Ship's Apprenctice & a Passenger Girl by Kate Waters.
+Students will learn to identify and describe events as they create models or drawings of the Mayflower.

-Using the book Giving Thanks, students will learn about feasts shared by English settlers and Wampanoag Indians in 1621.
+Using the book Giving Thanks: The 1621 Harvest Feast, students will learn about feasts shared by English settlers and Wampanoag Indians in 1621.

 This teacher-created book list includes tips for classroom use.